 - Pricing is high for individual creators

-- Setup is heavier than single-purpose caption tools - intended for marketing departments, not solo posters
+- Setup is heavier than single-purpose caption tools.
+It is built for marketing departments, not solo posters

 Pricing (per jasper.ai/pricing): Creator $39/mo (billed annually).
 Pro $59/mo (billed annually).
 Business plan custom.